rajeevranjan9508/sulaimancodesnew/README.md

     # Aqua - My Birthday Website 🎂

     Hello!
-This is my fun birthday website.
-I added new text and CSS for better look.
+This is birthday website. added new text and CSS for better look.

     ## What's New:
     - Updated index.html with birthday messages